 Questions about Father’s Rights or Family Law in Anaheim or Newport Beach?
 We’re Here to Help

 If you’re like many dads facing divorce or custody issues, helping your kids get ready for school is just one of many challenges you’re facing.
 If you need help from an experienced Newport Beach family law attorney, look no further than The Law Office of David C. Stone.
 We handle a wide variety of marital, divorce, and custody-related cases, and we’re ready to help you.
-Just call (866) 774-3237 to schedule a free consultation.
+Just call (866) 774-3237 to schedule a free initial consultation.